Last updated on January 22nd, 2018

 5. Get some exercise in: Whether it’s going outside for a walk with your dog, walking around the house, doing some yoga, or hitting the gym – exercise reliefs stress!
 Get away from your desk and do something even if you think you don’t have the time.
 Set a timer and take a little 5-minute break every 50 minutes, do some stretches and you’ll feel better immediately.
 Some days I feel like I’m in the zone, I forget everything around me, and work non-stop for hours.
 And then I feel exhausted, my neck hurts, and my eyes are tired.
 What helps me the most is going for a quick walk, only 10 minutes and I feel less stressed and calm.
 It’s super important to look after yourself while working hard!
 You’re your biggest asset and your most important employee.

-6. Stop working after dinner and relax with a glass of wine: Allow yourself to step away from working in the evening.
+6. Stop working after dinner and (try to) relax: Allow yourself to step away from working in the evening.
 Set a time when you want to be done for the day and stick to it.
 Spend time with your family and talk about something other than blogging.
 It’s hard for me to stop in the evening.
 There is always something that needs to be done and I often work till bedtime.
 Most days my husband is already in bed and I feel bad for not spending time with him.
 So I’m trying something new this spring.
 My goal is to stop working at 8 pm and do something together with my hubby.
 Our favorite thing to do is take a walk around the neighborhood and then snuggle on the sofa with a glass of wine while watching Netflix without being on our phones or laptops (which is so hard for me but so worth it).
-We love to try new wines and pretend to be experts but I think we have to learn a few more things.
-Our favorite white wine at the moment is the Morning Fog Chardonnay from Wente Vineyards.
-Since we tried it for the first time last year we always have a few bottles on hand.
-It’s a perfect wine for warmer spring days that tastes fresh and is perfectly balanced – not too sweet and not too sour, exactly how we love it.